websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 ### Specify Metadata

 The module JAR's `META-INF/MANIFEST.MF` file describes the module.
-The manifest contains properties called manifest headers, that specify packages the module exports/imports and capabilities the module provides/requires.
-Since the build infrastructure provides Bnd, you need only specify a few initial headers in your module's `bnd.bnd` file--Bnd generates most other values based on its inspection of your module.
+The manifest contains properties called manifest headers that specify packages the module exports/imports and capabilities the module provides/requires.
+Since the build infrastructure provides Bnd, you need only specify a few initial headers in your module's `bnd.bnd` file.
+Bnd generates most other values based on its inspection of your module.

 #### Initial Metadata